achlubek/aero-di/README.md

 - As a bonus - exposes class reflection data

 ## Installation
-To install, if you can use npm:
+To install, if you use npm:
 ```
 npm install aero-di
 ```